harrisonkong/HKNSLayoutConstraint/README.md

 3. Note that the actually layout will **NOT** be displayed at design time.

-4  **Important** : You must call the custom class method `viewWillLayoutSubviews()` in the same overridden method in the view controller if your app support device rotations in order to recalculate all the constraints.
+4  **Important** : You must call the custom class method `viewWillLayoutSubviews()` in the same overridden method in the view controller if your app supports device rotations or if the layout can change on the fly in order to recalculate all the constraints.

 ### Programmatically ###